ga-dc/wdi-quiz3/README.md

 Your answer:
 ```
 A schema is the representation of a plan or theory in the form of a outline or model.
 We represent 1-many relationships in a example like Orange Tree vs. oranges.
 An orange tree can grow many oranges.
-But oranges can only grow on a orange.
+But oranges can only grow on a orange tree.

 ```